 Want to say no to the traditional holiday stressors this year?
 Here are 5 ways to transform negative family and friends situations around the holidays into pleasant, peaceful and calm experiences.
 How about starting the new year in a blissful place rather than a desperate, pain-filled transition after experiencing the end of the year holiday season?
 Now that's something to be thankful for.

-More from YourTango: 3 Things To "Mention" To Your Way STRESSED Out Teen
+More from YourTango: 3 Gentle Reminders For Your Stressed-Out Teen

 1. Avoid Needing To Prove That You're Right

 How much energy have you wasted over the years insisting on proving to someone that you're right?
 Is it really that important to be right?
 And more to the point, isn't "being right" just your interpretation?
 Challenge yourself to keep quiet when you're tempted to go on a rampage of proving you're right.
 Your restraint will create real peace in the situation, as well as gain you respect from the person that's expecting you to argue with them.

 2. Don't Criticize